Lee Trevino: Humor

 Throughout his career, Trevino was seen as approachable and humorous, and was frequently quoted by the press.
 Late in his career, he remarked, "I played the tour in 1967 and told jokes and nobody laughed.
 Then I won the Open the next year, told the same jokes, and everybody laughed like hell."

 At the beginning of Trevino's 1971 U.S. Open playoff against Jack Nicklaus, he threw a rubber snake that his daughter had put in his bag as a joke at Nicklaus, who later admitted that he asked Trevino to throw it to him so he could see it.
 Trevino grabbed the rubbery object and playfully tossed it at Nicklaus, getting a scream from a nearby woman and a hearty laugh from Nicklaus.
 Trevino shot a 68 to defeat Nicklaus by three strokes.

 During one tournament, Tony Jacklin, paired with Trevino, said: "Lee, I don't want to talk today."
 Trevino retorted: "I don't want you to talk.
 I just want you to listen."

-Trevino made a notable cameo appearance in the comedy Happy Gilmore.
+Trevino made a notable cameo appearance in the comedy Happy Gilmore, appearing in several scenes where he's a witness to Happy's anger outbursts, always shaking his head in shocked disapproval.
+His only spoken line is when the movie's antagonist, Shooter McGavin, says to Happy in sarcasm, "Yeah, right, and Grizzly Adams had a beard," to which an unexpected Trevino appears and says to McGavin, "Grizzly Adams did have a beard."
+Trevino would later regret appearing in the film, due to the amount of swearing.

 After he was struck by lightning at the 1975 Western Open, Trevino was asked by a reporter what he would do if he were out on the course and it began to storm again.
 Trevino answered he would take out his 1-iron and point it to the sky, "because not even God can hit a 1-iron."
 Trevino said later in an interview with David Feherty that he must have tempted God the week before by staying outside during a lightning delay to entertain the crowds, saying "I deserved to get hit...God can hit a 1-iron."

 Trevino said: "I've been hit by lightning and been in the Marine Corps for four years.
 I've traveled the world and been about everywhere you can imagine.
 There's not anything I'm scared of except my wife."